Friday, May 24, 2019

 "I hope they aren't gone too long," Billy said, as he climbed up to join Veronika.

-"I'm glad I don't have to use the bathroom," Jolena added.
+"I'm glad I don't have to pretend to use the bathroom," Jolena added.

 "It's good to sit down," Mariah said.
 "Our legs are so short."